Visa Traveler

 • Entry rules:

-• Visa in NOT EXEMPT, but are eligible to apply for Qatar ETA
+• Visa is NOT EXEMPT, but are eligible to obtain Visa ON ARRIVAL at all international airports

-• ETA is free of charge, valid for 30 days, single-entry only
+• VOA fee is 25 USD, valid for 30 days, single-entry only

 —

-• Permitted visas: All valid used multiple-entry US visas, except C1 (transit)
+• Permitted US visas: All valid used/unused multiple-entry US visas

 • Entry granted: 90 days